tetherto/lib-wallet-pay-btc/README.md

 })

 pay.broadcasted((tx)=>{
-  // transaction is broadcasted but not updated insternal state })
+  // transaction is broadcasted but not updated internal state })

 const tx = await pay